 The planet Sidonia was located in the Sinam system.
-A Class H planet, Sidonia was thought to be uninhabited as late as the mid-22nd century due to its unusual atmosphere (containing an extremely rare gaseous compound of Bilitrium, normally a crystalline element) and proximity to the late-stage Sinam star, which made the planet arid and its atmosphere toxic to most humanoids.
+A Class H planet, Sidonia was thought to be uninhabited as late as the mid-22nd century due to its unusual atmosphere (containing an extremely rare gaseous compound of Bilitrium, normally a crystalline element but highly explosive in all forms) and proximity to the late-stage Sinam star, which made the planet arid and its atmosphere toxic to most humanoids.
 However, it was home to a humanoid species that had evolved from creatures similar to Terran lizards.
 For much of its history, most work activity on Sidonia consisted of water mining, farming of animals and sparse vegetation, and hunting; however, by the mid-22nd century they had evolved to an industrial society, developing coal-based machines for manufacturing, mining and travel.
 Science also took a large leap in 2175 when the nascent science community built communication devices capable of broadcasting and recieving messages.
-They also warned of the correlation between the dying Sinam star and the increasing drought and heat plaguing the planet.
+They also warned of the correlation between the accelerating death process of the Sinam star and the increasing drought and heat plaguing the planet.

 Biological Life on Sidonia

 Native humanoid Sidonians originally consisted of eight distinctly different races, although only four survived once the Northern Hemisphere was destroyed by the Flare Crisis (see below).
 Current extant races are the Ta, Ne, Lau and Bak, notable differences among them being the type and extent of scale coverage, skin and scale coloring, height and length of limbs.
 The most populous are the Ne people, who were better positioned to survive the Crisis due to optimal location in the Southern Hemisphere's Veian region.
 Their culture has also traditionally put more emphasis on scientific study, which has greatly added to their society's quality of life.